personalrobotics/prpy/README.md

 - `PlanToConfiguration(robot, goal_config)`: plan the robot's active DOFs from
   the robot's current configuration to the `goal_config` configuration.
 - `PlanToConfigurations(robot, goal_configs)`: plan the robot's active DOFs from
-  the robot's current configuration to one of the elements in the `goal_config` list.
+  the robot's current configuration to any of the elements in the `goal_configs` list.
 - `PlanToEndEffectorPose(robot, goal_pose)`: plan the robot's active
   manipulator's end-effector to `goal_pose`.